carla-simulator/carla-simulator.github.io/_posts/2018-04-03-tutorial-basics.md

 </div>

 #### More tutorials?
-The making of this videos is something really time consuming for us, but we think it is really important for the community to have these extra information.
+The making of these videos is something really time consuming for us, but we think it is really important for the community to have these extra information.

-We'll try our best to add more videos with better content.
+We will be adding more videos with better content.